 Students who achieve to their potential at the HSC generally have clear realistic career goals (or a range of career options).
 With distinct purpose and a sense of achievement these students have the best chance of success.
 Subject selection and the level of study at the HSC requires the utmost care.
-Students are encouraged to have conversations with their teachers about course aspirations.
+Students are encouraged to have conversations with their teachers.
+Head Teachers and the Careers Adviser about course aspirations.

-All subjects are "new" courses over the two years and may be attempted e.g. a student is quite free to select senior History, Visual Arts or Geography etc. with no previous background in the subject.
+All subjects are "new" courses over the two years and may be attempted e.g. a student can select senior History, Visual Arts or Geography etc. with no previous background in the subject.